sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-intro/README.md

 3. Properties are declared similarly to variables, but don't use `const` or `let`
 4. Methods use a function syntax called method shorthand that otherwise works identically to other kinds of functions
 5. The `get` keyword is used to create properties that are calculated like methods.
 Unlike regular properties, this allows them to be calculated dynamically.
+6. Objects are created from classes using the `new` keyword.

 ## Watch Out!